polkadot-evm/seeding/README.md

 provide transparency over the development and maintenance of various tools that the ecosystem uses.
 It also tries to create an inclusive roadmap with the aim of reconcile different needs.
 And finally, it provides expert opinions when the need raises.
-We'll discuss the three goals in more details in the following sections.
+We'll discuss the four goals in more details in the following sections.

 The discussion of an on-chain Polkadot EVM collective has been under way during